 Using Performance Preferences for GPU in Photoshop

-Below is the step-by step guide to use performance preference in both Windows and Mac computer.
+Below is the step-by-step guide to using performance preference in both Windows and Mac computers.

 For Mac: Open Photoshop, then Preferences and then Performance.

 Now, in the Performance window, select Graphics Processor in the Graphics Processor Settings.